aesgraph/app-shell/README.md

 ### What Gets Scanned

 - API keys and secrets
-- Access tokens
+- Access tokens and tokens
-- Private keys
+- Private keys and certificates
 - Environment files (.env\*)
 - Hardcoded credentials
 - Service-specific tokens (GitHub, npm, AWS, etc.)
+- And many more patterns automatically detected by Gitleaks

 ### If Secrets Are Found